willking2/fish546_W15/nlap-ano/workflow.md

 # Workflow

+**TO DO**: "By following the steps in this notebook, you should be able to...."
+"the software/tools that you will need to reproduce these steps are: -Bash, blast,sqlshare, microsoft excel; you can get these programs at..."

 Note: this workflow presents my actual steps, which were not necessarily the most efficient.

 Summary list of products at end of workflow.